ming71/DAL/README.md

 # Dynamic Anchor Learning for Arbitrary-Oriented Object Detection

 ## Abstract

+To be updated.

 ## Basic Information

-The codes build RetinaNet for rotation object detection.
+The codes build RetinaNet with the proposed DAL method for rotation object detection.
 The supported datasets include:
 * DOTA
 * HRSC
 * ICDAR2013